Arm Installation Process

 And add an config file with your model as ~/.reachy.yaml.

 For example, to configure only a right arm:

-If you are using ROS, you will find launch files in each of our ROS packages to set them up.
+If you prefer using the ROS2 packages instead of the Python SDK, you can find bring up launch file to set your robot up.
 In particular, you can run:

-If you want to use the SDK, we provide a specific launcher file that starts everything (including the above mentioned ROS packages) at once:
+If you want to use the SDK, we provide a specific argument that starts everything (including the above mentioned ROS packages) at once:

 For more information, check the page Working with ROS2 Humble

 Everything should now be installed and running on your computer to start working with Reachy!
 Let’s check this out.

 The output in the terminal should look like this:

 Especially, you should see the line: SDK ready to be served!.

 Finally you can check that you can connect to the arm using Reachy’s Python SDK.